 Similar to the non-coincident raw adjusted maximum demand, Powerlink first looked for raw unadjusted demand records at time of coincident peak that appeared unusually high.
-In 2016/17, no adjustments were made to back-out the estimated effect of load-transfers due to outages which were occurring at the time of coincident MD.
+In 2017/18, the following adjustment was made to remove the estimated effect of load-transfers due to outages which were occurring at the time of coincident MD.
+This adjustment was undertaken to estimate what actual coincident Maximum Demands would have been without any outages: